apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

 This option enables you to configure whether Apollo Server calculates detailed per-field statistics for each operation.
-It is used only for operations that parse and validate properly.
+It is used only for operations that reach execution without encountering an error (such as during parsing, validation, or resolving the operation name).
 It is _not_ used if you provide an [`includeRequest`](#includerequest) hook that returns `false`.

-This option can be either a number or an an async function.
+You can provide either a number or an an async function.

 **If you provide a number**, that number must be between `0` and `1`, inclusive.
 This number specifies the probability that Apollo Server calculates per-field statistics for each incoming operation.
 For example, if you pass `0.01`, then Apollo Server calculates statistics for approximately 1% of operations.
 When Apollo Server reports these statistics to Apollo Studio, it also provides an "estimation multiplier" of each field's actual number of executions (for example, with a probability of `0.01`, the estimation multiplier is `100`).

+Providing a number `x` is equivalent to passing this function:

+`async () => Math.random() < x ?
+1/x : 0`

+For example, if you pass `0.01`, then 99% of the time this function returns `0`, and 1% of the time it returns `100`.
+So 99% of the time, Apollo Server _does not_ track field executions.
+The other 1% of the time, it _does_ track field executions and sends them to Apollo Studio, both as an exact observed count _and_ as an "estimated" count that's 100 times higher.

 **If you pass a function**, the function is called once for each operation, and it's passed a corresponding `GraphQLRequestContext` object.
 The function can return either a boolean or a number.
 Returning `false` is equivalent to returning `0`, and returning `true` is equivalent to returning `1`.